-Tiffany Pack has more than 20 years of experience and expertise in benefits, health and wellness, and human resources services.
-Prior to joining Change Healthcare in 2010, where she currently serves as Vice President of Engagement, she successfully led implementation, strategic account management and marketing at Ceridian Corporation, ADP, Gordian Health Solutions (Onlife) and Click4Care.
+Tiffany Pack has more than 20 years of experience and expertise in health and wellness, marketing and healthcare consumer engagement.
+Prior to joining Sparks Grove, where she currently serves as Director of Strategy, Tiffany successfully led engagement, implementation, strategic account management and marketing at Change Healthcare, Ceridian Corporation, ADP, Gordian Health Solutions (Onlife) and Click4Care.
 In addition to her professional experience, Tiffany is the founder of and continues to run a preventive care clinic in Ecuador.
-She is also a mentor with Big Brothers Big Sisters of Middle Tennessee and a member of the board of Project for Neighborhood Aftercare.
+She is also a mentor with Big Brothers Big Sisters of Middle Tennessee.
 Tiffany holds a Bachelor of Arts degree in marketing with Cum Laude honors from the University of North Carolina at Charlotte and a Masters in Public Health from the University of North Carolina at Chapel Hill.

 Born and raised in a different “Music City” (New Orleans), David Vulcano has lived in the Nashville area since 1999.
 With master’s degrees in social work and business administration, he currently serves as the Responsible Executive for Clinical Research at Hospital Corporation of America.
 Despite a busy professional career, David is active in the Nashville community, serving on several organizations and boards pertaining to youth sports and Catholic scouting.
 With his wife, he also created the Vulcano Family Foundation, a 501(c)(3) charitable organization, as a venue for giving money to organizations that help improve lives other than their own.
 In addition, David volunteers for Habitat for Humanity, Nashville Rescue Mission and Make-A-Wish Foundation, and he is a citizen graduate of both the Brentwood Citizens Police Academy and the Brentwood Fire & Rescue Academy.
 Finally, David is a founding contributor to the Williamson 100 and the current president of the Nashville Chapter of the Angel Capital Group, which funds and mentors startup companies (and for which David’s work earned him the title “Angel of the Year” by Angel Investing magazine).